sooeunie/cbs/sooeunie.md

 - Place on plate
 - Pour maple syrup
 - Also add sugar
-- and maybe some jelly too
+- and maybe some jelly too instead of maple syrup